 4. Stress is taking a toll (and throwing your gut microbiome out of balance)

+It's also important to take a close look at how stress may be playing into your daily routine.
 “Melatonin, a hormone that your body produces naturally to manage your sleep-wake cycle, is triggered by the onset of darkness and is usually secreted by your brain around bedtime to help you go to sleep," explains Ricker.
 "If your natural levels of melatonin are decreased—for instance, those who work night shifts, or folks who struggle with sleep due to stress or jetlag—you may have trouble either falling or staying asleep.”

 When sleep deprived, Ricker says we also tend to have elevated ghrelin levels and even more stress, which can throw your gut microbiome out of balance.
 “Keep stress down to avoid destroying your good gut bacteria.
 This can be done by adding fermented foods, increasing your fiber intake, and reducing your consumption of sugar, processed foods, and fried foods, especially before bed,” Ricker says.
 Instead, try reaching for this melatonin smoothie.